FXSolutions/FXFTPServer/README.md

 FTP Server for iOS with Swift Example

+Example can get mp3 files from your Mac or PC , and get ID3 headers from file.

 based on google ftp server [sources](https://code.google.com/archive/p/ios-ftp-server/)

 Tested only in FileZilla(Mac)/Transmit(Mac), i don't know how it work's in other clients, but you can open issue or pull requst for me :3